How Does LendingTree Get Paid?

 • Advanced security features

-• Share your card with family members
+• Share your card with co-owners and family members

 • Access to Apple’s high-yield savings account